olivierfriard/boris_docs/index.rst

 Create a new observation
 ========================

+A video tutorial about making an observation is available at `<https://www.youtube.com/watch?v=ef-d6WEc0po>`_

 To create a new observation you must first `Create a new project with BORIS`_ or `Open an existing project with BORIS`_.